AaruranLog/pydoc.random/README.md

 - [ ] Train a RNN (or LSTM or GRU) on the text.
 - [ ] Generate a tutorial using deep learning

+Currently, the code uses a character-level approach.
+This method has terrible performance, and training is still time-consuming.
+More model-tuning to be done.

 # Installation
 To duplicate the results of this repository, I recommend pre-installing Go, and Python 3.7+.